Our involvement with parents

 Thanks to these workshops, you will be able to:

-- Learn how to cook healthy and economical meal recipes
+- Learn how to cook recipes for healthy and economical meals

 - Develop an interest in healthy eating

-The Déjeuner-Causerie sessions are open to all and are at the heart of Amitié Soleil.
+The Breakfast Chats sessions are open to all and are at the heart of Amitié Soleil.
 What could be better than sharing breakfast together?
 Everyone contributes in their own way in a spirit of exchange and sharing.
 The topics are chosen are on themes related to early childhood.

 These workshops support parents and promote the sharing of their concerns with specialists.
 Parents thus get answers to their questions and information on the services offered by the CLSC and community organizations.